 Regular Activities:

-- The Board of Management has met two (2) times since the last Council meeting and considered eight (8) appeals over the reporting period.
-The Board agreed with Sun Life’s (SL) decision to decline to provide disability benefits for seven (7) appeals and disagreed with SL’s decision for one (1) appeal.
+- The Board of Management has met three (3) times since the last Council meeting and considered ten (10) appeals over the reporting period.
+The Board agreed with Sun Life’s (SL) decision to decline to provide disability benefits for eight (8) appeals and disagreed with SL’s decision for two (2) appeals.

-- In the eight (8) appeal cases reviewed, SL declined to provide disability benefits as it was of the view that the medical information on file does not support a finding of continuous total disability that would prevent the claimant from performing the essential duties of their regular occupation for seven (7) appeals, and that the information on file does not support a finding of continuous total disability that would prevent the claimant from performing the essential duties of any commensurate occupation for one (1) appeal.
+- In the ten (10) appeal cases reviewed, SL declined to provide disability benefits as it was of the view that the medical information on file does not support a finding of continuous total disability that would prevent the claimant from performing the essential duties of their regular occupation for seven (7) appeals, that the claim was submitted beyond the limitation period for two (2) appeals, and that the information on file does not support a finding of continuous total disability that would prevent the claimant from performing the essential duties of any commensurate occupation for one (1) appeal.

 - The Board continues to receive monthly financial updates from SL.

-- Thirty-four (34) appeals.
-Of these, twenty-eight (28) appeals have been received by the NJC Secretariat from SL and are scheduled for review, and six (6) are still under review with SL.
+- Twenty-nine (29) appeals.
+Of these, twenty-five (25) appeals have been received by the NJC Secretariat from SL and are scheduled for review, and four (4) are still under review with SL.